 Masha Salazkina, PhD

-Associate Professor (Film Studies), Cinema
+Professor (Film Studies), Cinema

 Concordia University Research Chair in Transnational Media Arts and Cultures

 Masha Salazkina's work incorporates transnational approaches to film theory and cultural history.

 Her first book In Excess: Sergei Eisenstein's Mexico (University of Chicago Press, 2009) positions Eisenstein's unfinished Mexican project and theoretical writings within the wider context of post-revolutionary Mexico and global cultures of modernity.
 She co-edited the collections Sound, Speech, Music in Soviet and Post-Soviet Cinema and Global Perspectives on Amateur Film Histories and Cultures (both from Indiana University Press).

 Dr Salazkina has published essays in Cinema Journal, Film History, October, Screen, Canadian Journal of Film Studies, KinoKultura, and many edited collections on topics such as geopolitics of film and media theory; theorizations of World Cinema; political histories of amateur film production, history of film festivals of Asian, African, and Latin American Cinema; international networks of radical political filmmakers in the 1960s-70s; Soviet-Italian film institutional exchanges; the history of the Soviet film institute (VGIK); translations of Marxist film theory in Italy and Cuba; the reception of Soviet culture in Latin America; Soviet-Indian film co-productions.
 She has also been coordinating translations and publications of film writings from around the World.

 Her current research centers on the shared cinematic cultures of global socialisms and in the 20th century.